spracious/Lumen-et-Veritas-International-Academy-Quiz-System/README.md

 # Lumen et Veritas International Academy Quiz System

-Welcome to the Tumblr Blog Clone project, a combination of HTML, CSS, and JavaScript.
+Welcome to Lumen et Veritas International Academy Quiz System, a combination of HTML, CSS, and JavaScript.

 # Getting Started
 Clone or download the project repository to your local machine.
 Open the project directory in your preferred code editor.